Heat kernel estimates and their stabilities for symmetric jump processes with general mixed polynomial growths on metric measure spaces: Generalized Khintchine-type law of iterated logarithm at infinity

 \section{Generalized Khintchine-type law of iterated logarithm at infinity}

 In this section, using our main result, we establish a generalized version of the law of iterated logarithm at infinity on metric measure space.
-Throughout this section, we assume that $(M,d,\mu)$ satisfies $\Ch(A)$, $\RVD(d_1)$, $\VD(d_2)$ and $\Diff(F)$, where $F$ is strictly increasing and satisfies \eqref{wsF} with $1<\gamma_1 \le \gamma_2$.
+Throughout this section, as in Corollary \ref{c:main32} we assume that $(M,d,\mu)$ satisfies $\RVD(d_1)$, $\VD(d_2)$ and $\Diff(F)$, where $F$ is a strictly increasing and satisfies \eqref{wsF}.